 To provide for sustainable sources of water supply + + + Severn Trent have indicated that sufficient water is available even if limited to meet the Core Strategy requirements To avoid, reduce and manage flood risk ? ? ?
 As the introduction of farmsteads will lead to development within the open countryside, areas of flood risk should be avoid.
 Other policies will provide safeguards.
 To conserve soil resources and quality + + + The development of farmsteads will lead potentially to new developments within the countryside.
-Criteria is included to reduce the impact on the quality of the landscape and townscape To minimise the production of waste To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + The development of farmsteads will lead potentially to new developments within the countryside.
-Criteria is included to reduce the impact on the quality of the landscape and townscape Overall commentary and any cumulative The develop The development of farmsteads will lead potentially to new developments within the countryside.
+Criteria is included to reduce the impact on the quality of the landscape and townscape To minimise the To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + The development of farmsteads will lead potentially to new developments within the countryside.
+Criteria is included to reduce the impact on the quality of the landscape and townscape Overall commentary and any cumulative The develop ment of farmstead ls will lead poten tially to new developments within the countryside.
 Criteria has effects been included which will help to reduce the impact on the baseline.